EgorZakharov97/EgorZakharov.github.io/README.md

 #### How can I know which classes to select while applying custom SCSS styles?
 Try using inspection tool in your browser to find elements you want to customize.

-#### Why I dont see the changes after modifying the document?
+#### Why I don't see the changes after modifying the document?
 You probably made a syntax error in the file you modified.
 Check **indentation** and the correctness of your code.

 #### How can I know `my_repo_link` to upload project files?
 Go to your repository.
-You will se a green button "Clone or Download" above the files.
+You will see a green button "Clone or Download" above the files.
 You will see the link once you click the button.